You Asked, We Answered.

 Due to visa laws, we are restricted to 90-days within a 180-day period in the Schengen area.
 Most Non-Schengen countries have the same limitation, with the exception of Albania and Georgia which each allow up to a year.
 This is why we stay in each country we move to for 2-months before moving on.

 We bounce between countries to keep our visa status legal.
 We do lots of research before we make a decision.
 Our next destination is almost always somewhere we’ve never been before, and we learn as much as we can about what each new country has to offer to decide which is most interesting to us.
-Since basically, every country has something interesting about it, it sometimes comes down to a coin toss… Literally.
+Since basically, every country has something interesting about it, it sometimes comes down to a coin toss . . .
+L

 We book an apartment on Airbnb, we look at pet laws, and secure a flight that allows a pet to be in the cabin.
-We try to learn a few useful phrases in the local language, we learn about the local currency and the exchange rate, and we research neighborhoods to find a place where we won’t need a car to live comfortably.
+We research neighborhoods to find a place where we won’t need a car to live comfortably.
 We might still rent a car for the occasional road trip, but we like to walk and explore our neighborhood at a leisurely pace.
-We also like wine, so we’d prefer to walk home or take a taxi after a nice meal with a couple of bottles of wine.
+We also enjoy wine, so we’d prefer to walk home after a nice meal and a few bottles.

 Danger?
 Is it safe?